 Recognize and motivate employees

-FRC’s management created to ‘Cornerstone award’ to recognize the employee with the most positive survey comments.
-On a quarterly basis, one employee receives a $100 gift card and the entire of ce celebrates with a pizza party.
+FRC’s management created the ‘Cornerstone award’ to recognize the employee with the most positive survey comments.
+On a quarterly basis, one employee receives a $100 gift card and the entire office celebrates with a pizza party.